usmanUI/usmanUI/README.md

 # Hi, I'm Usman Dawoodi!

 I'm a **UX/UI Engineer** and **full-stack indie builder**.
 My focus is on turning complex needs into functional, user-friendly solutions.
-I specialize in blending solid design with robust front-end development, especially for B2B, B2C, SaaS, and AI-driven platforms.
+I specialize in blending solid design principles with robust front-end development, especially for B2B, B2C, SaaS, and AI-driven platforms.

 ---